 But you can already start to see how your title page formatting is beginning to take shape in a way you can largely delegate to Word in the future.

-- Melanie Greer Nogalski et al., Student Supplement for The SBL Handbook of Style, Second Edition, ed.
-Joel M. LeMon and Brennan W. Breed, rev. ed.
-(Atlanta: SBL, 2015), §3.1.
+Melanie Greer Nogalski et al., Student Supplement for The SBL Handbook of Style, Second Edition, ed.
+Joel M. LeMon and Brennan W. Breed, rev. ed. (affiliate disclosure; Atlanta: SBL, 2015), §3.1.
 In the steps illustrated here, I’m assuming you’re using the most current version of Word available via an Office 365 subscription.
 As of this writing, that’s 16.0.12624.20278.
 Any reasonably recent version of Word should work similarly.
 But increasingly older versions may have increasingly larger differences in how they match the steps I describe here. ↩